humanmade/S3-Uploads/README.md

 Getting Set Up
 ==========

-Once you have `git clone`d the repo, or added it as a Git Submodule, add the following constants to your `wp-config.php`:
+Once you have `git cloned` the repo, or added it as a Git Submodule, add the following constants to your `wp-config.php`:

 ```PHP
 define( 'S3_UPLOADS_BUCKET', 'my-bucket' );